RayBB/ruff/crates/red_knot_python_semantic/resources/mdtest/import/conventions.md

 reveal_type(Any)  # revealed: typing.Any
 ```

-## Mixed implicit and explicit re-exports
+## Nested mixed re-export and not

 But, if the symbol is being re-exported explicitly in one of the modules in the chain, it should not
-raise an error.
+raise an error at that step in the chain.

 ```py
 # error: "Module `a` has no member `Any`"